Mannheim: Mayor

 The mayor is the head of the city council and chairman of the council, being selected by direct suffrage for a term of eight years.
 The current mayor is Christian Specht from the Christian Democratic Union (CDU).

 In 2023, Specht ran in the election for mayor of Mannheim, in which incumbent Peter Kurz (SPD) did not contest the election, and was supported by the CDU Mannheim, the Mannheimer Liste and the FDP Mannheim.
-In the first round of voting on June 18, 2023, he received 45.64% of the vote.
-On July 9, 2023, he won the second round of voting with 49.9% of the vote, ahead of SPD candidate Thorsten Riehle (48.7%) and independent candidate Uğur Çakir (1.3%).
+In the first round of voting, on 18 June 2023, he received 45.64% of the vote.
+On 9 July 2023 he won the second round of voting with 49.9% of the vote, ahead of SPD candidate Thorsten Riehle (48.7%) and independent candidate Uğur Çakir (1.3%).

 Due to an objection to the election results, Specht was initially elected as appointed mayor by the city council.
-The objection was rejected by the Karlsruhe Regional Council on August 2, 2023, making Specht's election valid.
+The objection was rejected by the Karlsruhe Regional Council on 2 August 2023, making Specht's election valid.
 He took office on August 4, 2023, making him the first CDU mayor in Mannheim since Josef Braun (1945–1948).